es-repo/better-unit-tests/InCSharpWithXUnit/docs/README.md

 ### Parameters

-Test method has following parameters:
+A test method has following parameters:
 - `{TypeOfInstance} stateActual` - an instance of a type method of which is under test.
 If the method is static, then this parameter is omitted.
 - `Args args` - an instance of `Args` which is used to pass arguments to the method under test.
 If the method does not have parameters, then this parameter is omitted.
 - `CallTrace callTraceActual` - an instance of [CallTrace](https://github.com/es-repo/CallTracing) which contains an actual trace of mock calls.
 If the test is not supposed to test mock calls then this parameter is omitted.